NotifiUs/wctp-gateway/readme.md

 ### Laravel Application

-You can setup and run Laravel in a wide-variety of environments, including Digital Ocean, Amazon, Azure, and just about any modern PHP web environment.
+You can run Laravel in a wide-variety of environments, including Digital Ocean, Amazon, Azure, and just about any modern PHP web environment.
-Start from a single-server appliance setup and grow into a full blown load balancing and clustering setup.
+Start from a single-server appliance setup and grow into a full-blown load balancing and clustering setup.

-Laravel [Forge](https://forge.laravel.com) is an easy to use server management tool to try out!

 ## Contributing

 Thank you for considering contributing to WCTP Gateway!
 Please email [Patrick Labbett](mailto:patrick.labbett@notifi.us) or submit a PR!

 ## Security Vulnerabilities